All Products

-Data Transmission Service (DTS) enables synchronization of data from MySQL databases, such as self-managed MySQL or RDS MySQL, to an ApsaraMQ for RocketMQ instance.
-This topic describes the procedures for using an RDS MySQL instance as the source database.
+Data Transmission Service (DTS) supports synchronizing data from a MySQL database, such as a self-managed MySQL database or an RDS for MySQL instance, to an ApsaraMQ for RocketMQ instance.
+This topic describes how to synchronize data from an RDS for MySQL instance to an ApsaraMQ for RocketMQ instance.

 Prerequisites